cscott/open-town-meeting/NOTES.md

      articles scheduled/dealt with for each night, and for those which have been voted, the results of the vote (linked to recorded votes where possible).
 (We'll need to resurrect the recorded vote coalition.)
+   - Also record each speaker in the debate in real time (this could even be timestamped so that later we can link to the exact moment in the youtube recording.)
+Note that speakers are often but not always TMMs; probably need to record them as "non TMM speaker" so that name can be corrected offline, not linked to a site user.
+   - Each vote in the debate can be flagged and timestamped as well.
+   - Can we crowdsource the real-time portion (eg youtube users will be delayed) so that if one person misses an important event it can be pulled from someone elses event tags?
+So event tags are per-user, with the tags from the "site admin" shown to everyone by default?
 1. "Votes"
    - Probably need a separate table to record votes on WA articles
    - Remember to include both recorded and unrecorded votes, only the